Advantages of multi-copy nonlocality distillation and its application to minimizing communication complexity: Sequential algorithms for non-locality distillation and reduction of communication complexity

 \section{Sequential algorithms for non-locality distillation and reduction of communication complexity}

-\else {\it Sequential algorithms for non-locality distillation and reduction of communication complexity.|}\fi While a repeated application of a successful 2-copy protocol often does not increase the non-locality further, there are various ways to combine different 2-copy wirings (see Appendix~\ref{app:serial}).
+\else {\it Sequential algorithms for non-locality distillation and reduction of communication complexity.|}\fi While a repeated application of a successful 2-copy protocol often does not increase the non-locality further, there are various ways to combine different 2-copy wirings (see Appendix~\ref{sec:app2}).
 Here, we focus on the specific structure illustrated in Figure~\ref{fig:sequential_wiring_architectures}.

-Our serial algorithm consists in optimising the wiring to be applied in every step, which is done in terms of a hybrid procedure of iterating over wirings and linear programming (see Appendix~\ref{app:serial} for a detailed description of the algorithm).
+Our serial algorithm consists in optimising the wiring to be applied in every step, which is done in terms of a hybrid procedure of iterating over wirings and linear programming (see Appendix~\ref{sec:app2} for a detailed description of the algorithm).
 Applying our serial algorithm, we are able to extend the region of non-local boxes known to trivialise communication complexity, see Figure~\ref{fig:trivial2copy}.

 Our algorithm furthermore provides us with a way to systematically derive new non-locality distillation protocols for multi-copy non-locality distillation.
-When performing two-steps of the serial algorithm, the following three-copy protocol appears particularly successful:
+When performing two-steps of the serial algorithm, we find the three-copy protocol below to be successful.

 In the first step, a box is created from two copies of a box $P$ with inputs (outputs) labelled $x_1, y_1$ ($a_1, b_1$) and $x_2, y_2$ ($a_2, b_2$) respectively (first step in Figure~\ref{fig:sequential_wiring_architectures}).
 Then this is wired to another copy of $P$, $P(a_3 b_3|x_3 y_3)$, using the functions